 Pneumatic Actuators Explained

-How Do Pneumatic Actuators Work?
+How Does a Pneumatic Actuator Work?

-Pneumatic actuators rely on some form of pressurized gas — most often compressed air — to enter a chamber, where the gas builds up pressure.
+Pneumatic actuators rely on some form of pressurized gas — most often compressed air — entering a chamber, where the gas builds up pressure.
 When it has built up enough pressure in contrast to the outside atmospheric pressure, it results in the controlled kinetic movement of a device such as a piston or gear.
 This resulting movement can be directed in either a straight line or circular motion.

 Since the conversion of compressed gas into energy can be highly controlled and is reliable and repeatable, pneumatic actuators are one of the most popular mechanical devices used in a wide array of modern industries.